arthur-e/py4eos/README.md

 Python Tools for HDF4-EOS Format
 ================================

 Unfortunately, many important NASA datasets are still distributed as HDF4-EOS granules.
+These can be difficult or impossible to work with using GIS software.
+Even when opened using a library like GDAL, key spatial metadata are not accessed, resulting in the failure to fix the dataset's true spatial coordinates.

 This small library may help you to avoid needing to install GDAL just to read the file.
 It is capable of reading an an HDF4 file (and HDF4-EOS files, in particular) and writing out a spatial dataset using `rasterio`, based on some strict assumptions about the file-level attributes; assumptions that are usually satisfied by an HDF4-EOS file.

 The problems solved by `py4eos` include:

 - Reading an HDF4-EOS file without needing `GDAL` installed
 - Figuring out the coordinate reference system (CRS) and affine transformation of an HDF4-EOS granule
 - Converting an HDF4-EOS file to a more convenient raster format
+- Applying the scale and offset to an HDF4-EOS dataset's values to obtain true, geophysical values

 Example Use